 The municipality, township, or sanitary district that owns and/or is responsible for the maintenance and operation of a sewer system.
 The sewer system owner is a permittee for a Watershed Management Permit that includes qualified sewer.

 Sewerage System Permit

-A permit under the District's Sewer Permit Ordinance.
+A permit-under issued by the District's Sewer Permit and subject to the requirements in effect prior to this Ordinance.

 Single-Family Home